DETAILED ACTION

 Xiao teaches testing the specificity of the polyclonal antibody produced by immunizing rabbits using 12 strains of Pseudomonas aeruginosa and Enterobacter cloacae (see p.217, left column, 1st paragraph, paragraph bridging p.217-218, p.219, right column, 1st paragraph, Table 1, and Fig. 4).

 Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to have determined the specificity of the polyclonal antibody specific to Campylobacter jejuni produced through immunization of rabbits, as taught by Tram in view of Xiao and Bruder, against a control, as taught by Tram and Xiao, to arrive at the claimed invention.
-One of ordinary skill in the art would have been motivated to determine there are no off-target effects of the polyclonal antibody produced and that it is indeed specific to the target bacteria, yielding predictable results.
+One of ordinary skill in the art would have been motivated to determine there are no off-target effects of the polyclonal antibody produced and that it is indeed specific to the target bacteria, a common technical practice in the field, yielding predictable results.

-Tram in view of Xiao and Bruder teach the invention of claims 1 and 2 as outlined in the rejection above.
+Tram in view of Xiao and Bruder teach the invention of claim 2 as outlined in the rejection above.

-Xiao teaches producing a rabbit polyclonal antibody against Pseudomonas aeruginosa by inoculating New Zealand rabbits with inactivated culture of P. aeruginosa emulsified with complete Freund’s adjuvant subcutaneously and dorsally and purifying the antibody from the immunized rabbit’s blood, reading on said antibody being produced by immunizing a host organism using a selected target microorganism, as recited in claim 1 (see Abstract and p.217, left column, 3rd paragraph).
-With respect to claim 2, this teaching by Xiao reads on step (c).
+Xiao teaches producing a rabbit polyclonal antibody against Pseudomonas aeruginosa by inoculating New Zealand rabbits with inactivated culture of P. aeruginosa emulsified with complete Freund’s adjuvant subcutaneously and dorsally and purifying the antibody from the immunized rabbit’s blood, reading on said antibody being produced by immunizing a host organism using an isolated pathogenic target bacteria, as recited in step (c) (see Abstract and p.217, left column, 3rd paragraph).

 Carlander teaches laying hens produce more IgY yolk antibodies than a rabbit can produce in the same time period, and the animal care costs are lower for the chicken than the rabbit (see Abstract and p.180, 1st paragraph).
 Carlander further teaches polyclonal antibody production is highly efficient in immunized laying hens since antibodies can be purified in large amounts from egg yolk (see Abstract, passage bridging pp.184-185, p.185, 2nd paragraph and 2nd passage, and p.186, 3rd passage).

-Tram in view of Xiao and Bruder teach the invention of claims 1 and 18 as outlined in the rejection above.
+Tram in view of Xiao and Bruder teach the invention of claim 2 as outlined in the rejection above.

-Regarding claim 19, Tram, Xiao, and Bruder do not teach administering a composition comprising said sample devoid of the bacterial target microorganism to a subject in need thereof.
+Regarding claim 22, Tram, Xiao, and Bruder do not teach administering the sample devoid of the pathogenic target bacteria to a subject in need thereof.

 Fuller teaches chickens are important food animals but can be responsible for public health problems due to Campylobacter infections (see Abstract).
 Fuller teaches that wild chickens receive their gut flora from the mother’s feces which confers protection against infection from pathogens, whereas commercial chickens hatched in clean incubators are not exposed to the microorganisms commonly found in the gut (see p.192, 3rd paragraph).
 Fuller further teaches that dosing day-old chicks with feces from adult chickens improved their resistance to colonization of the gut by Salmonella enteritidis and Campylobacter (see p.192, 4th paragraph).
 The problem that faces using raw gut contents as a feed supplement is potential pathogen transfer and has been minimized by utilizing pathogen-free flocks and culturing under in vitro conditions to eliminate protozoa and viruses (see p.192, 4th paragraph).